 L. No Action Required

 Nothing in this Agreement shall require Operator to take any action that could result in its inability to obtain, or its loss of, status as an Exempt Wholesale Generator within the meaning of the Public Utility Holding Company Act of 1935, as amended.

+Non-Discrimination

+Any actions taken by Company pursuant to this Agreement must be made on a non-discriminatory basis with respect to similarly-situated generators.

 (The remainder of this page intentionally left blank.)